Placekey/excel-add-in/README.md

 # Placekey Excel Add-in

 Placekey is a free, universal standard identifier for any physical place.
-This Google Sheets Add-on makes it easy to generate Placekeys for your address or POI data.
+This Excel Add-in makes it easy to generate Placekeys for your address or POI data.

 ## Full Documentation
 https://docs.placekey.io/#cb3ca616-9939-4bef-a978-84f9895e31b3